CakePHP-Bootstrap/cakephp3-bootstrap-helpers/docs/form-helper/new-input-options.md

 ### Prepend or append content to inputs

-You can prepend and append add-ons or buttons to inputs using custom options of the `BootstrapFormHelper::input` method.
+You can prepend and append add-ons or buttons to inputs using custom options of the `Bootstrap.FormHelper::input` method.

 -- TABS: form-new-options-1